 Classic Stage Company, 136 E. 13th St. www.classicstage.org

 By David Ives, inspired by 18th century French comedy about a young fellow with an uncooperative rich uncle.
-From 3/28/14; opening; 4/09/14; closing 5/04/14.
+Directed by John Rando.
+From 3/28/14; opening; 4/09/14; closing 5/11/14.
 Cast: Suzanne Bertish (Madame Argante), Carson Elrod (Crispin), Claire Karpen (Lisette), Amelia Pedlow (Isabelle), David Pittu (Scruple), Dave Quay (Eraste) and Paxton Whitehead (Geronte). et design by Tony Award winner John Lee Beatty, costumes by David C. Woolard, lighting design by Japhy Weideman and sound design by Nevin Steinberg.
 Tuesdays through Thursdays at 7 pm; Fridays at 8 pm; Saturdays at 3 pm and 8pm; and Sundays at 3 pm.
 Tickets start at $65.
 Running time: 2 hours and 10 minutes, includes 1 intermission Our Review

 Here Lies Love